dynamsoft-docs/label-recognition-docs/introduction/index.md

 ## Key Features

 ### Reference Region
-The `Reference Region` is an important feature of DLR.
-It can greatly enhance the ability to localize the Region of Interest (ROI).
+The `Reference Region` is the most important feature of DLR.
 Generally, a label is not fixed in a certain position, but we could utilize some characteristic areas around the target label to locate it.
-The reference region may utilize surrounding features such as foreground and background colours, straight lines, textures, or barcodes around the label.
+The reference region may utilize surrounding features such as foreground and background colours, straight lines, textures, or barcodes around the label in order to localize the Region of Interest (ROI).

 A reference region could be:
-- A predefined region with absolute or relative coordinates known in advance.
+- A pre-defined region based on absolute or relative coordinates known in advance.
 - A barcode region.
-- A pre-detect region according to the background colour, foreground colour, etc.
+- A pre-detected region based on background colour, foreground colour, etc.

-The position of a label (also called text area) is specified by percentage coordinates relative to the reference region.
+The position of a label (also called the text area) is specified by percentage coordinates relative to the reference region.
 The relationship between the reference region and the label is shown in the figure below.
 <div align="center">
    <p><img src="assets/dlr_roi.png" alt="ROI definition" width="100%" /></p>
    <p>Figure 1 – ROI definition</p>
 </div>

-On the left side of the above figure, the position of the reference region could be determined by the barcode.
+The left portion of Figure 1 above demonstrates how the position of the reference region can be determined by the barcode region.
 The barcode can be localized and recognized through [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/?urlsource=navigation).
-In addition, if there are multiple barcodes in an image, we can further determine the target barcode region by specifying the barcode formats and barcode text.
+In addition, if there are multiple barcodes in an image, we can further determine the target barcode region by specifying the barcode format(s) and barcode text.

-On the right side, the background colour of the reference region is specified as red, then DLR can automatically detect it through algorithms.
+On the right side, we demonstrate how the SDK is able to locate the reference region based on the background colour.
+In this case, DLR is told (via the API) that the background colour is red, and in turn it automatically determines the reference region through its algorithms.

 ### Inference Area